-Sarah Richson started her career as an Executive Personal Assistant and then changed paths to focus on her passion for people.
+Sarah Richson started her career as an Assistant but changed paths to focus on her passion for people.
 This has led her to become one of the most recognised HR thought leaders in Africa.

 Can we start with a little background information?
 Where are you from and what is your current role?

 I am a Kenyan-born global thinker and thought leader.
 I moved to the UK in my early youth where I lived and worked for close to two decades.
 I am married to Claude and we have five beautiful children.

 My background is in international business, coaching and human development.
 I’ve done that for quite a number of years in many ways, impacting mainly women, youth and global talent.
 I have depth, exposure and experience working internationally as a continent improver, consultant and strategic advisor.